 - One of the best ways to support children is to support families.

-- All age levels deserve an appropriate, challenging and comprehensive curriculum that addresses all aspects of the ‘whole child.’
+- All age levels deserve an appropriate, challenging and comprehensive, relevant curriculum that addresses all aspects of the ‘whole child.’

 - A multi-cultural environment enables a broader world view and affords students the opportunity to develop an understanding of pluralism, diversity and tolerance.

-- A nurturing and collaborative learning environment provides students with a sense of belonging and individual worth, encourages mutual respect, fosters character development, and enhances learning.
+- A nurturing and collaborative learning environment provides students with a sense of belonging and individual worth, encourages mutual respect and safety, fosters character development, and enhances learning.

 - All individuals are expected to model respect, trustworthiness, fairness, kindness, citizenship and ethical behavior.